Rob Kirsch assists clients with controversial environmental issues at the cusp of law, science, and public policy.

 Mr. Kirsch represents clients in judicial and administrative litigation including in cost recovery disputes, state and federal enforcement cases and permit appeals.
 Recent matters include: a precedent-setting cost recovery matter through the trial and appellate stages involving shareholder, successor, and indemnity claims; a successful three-year permit modification for a major solid waste facility through administrative approval and judicial appeal proceedings; and a vigorously litigated proceeding relating to an application to relicense a controversial nuclear energy facility.

-Assisting clients with high profile environmental issues is part of Mr. Kirsch's practice.
-He has represented proponents of energy, solid waste and manufacturing facilities before state and federal agencies.
-That work has included developing facility-wide permitting and permit appeal strategies, defense of IPP operators in administrative and civil proceedings, defending and attacking administrative decisions in judicial appeals and due diligence work in facility acquisitions.
+Managing high-profile issues for clients is a focus of Mr. Kirsch's practice.
+He has represented proponents of facilities before state and federal agencies.
+That work has included developing permit and permit appeal strategies under state and federal clean air laws, defense of IPP operators in administrative and civil proceedings, defending and attacking administrative decisions in judicial appeals, defense of development clients against claims of coastal damage, and complex due diligence work in facility acquisitions.

 Mr. Kirsch has pursued many innovative permit applications and appeals.
 He advises about the environmental aspects of mergers and acquisitions, real estate transactions, SEC disclosure requirements, the implications of Sarbanes-Oxley and other environmental reporting obligations.
 He has counseled clients under the Resource Conservation and Recovery Act, the Toxic Substances Control Act, the Oil Pollution Act, the National Environmental Policy Act, the clean air and clean water acts, as well as state and federal laws relating to radioactive materials.